 Concerns and Opportunities and Interventions Risks of Priorities Constraints intervention There is an immediate need for poverty alleviation so that pressure on environment and fishery resources can be regulated and relieved.
 Prey Veng and Kampong Chhnang provinces have the highest rates of poverty in the Delta Sub-area with 15-20% and 10-15% respectively.
 No data is available for Svay Rieng, but one can assume that the poverty situation is similar to Prey Veng.
-ConstraintsTourism industrydevelopment will createa number of jobopportunities.However how many ofthose opportunities areprovided to the poorestpeople is the realquestion, because thepoorest don't live wheretourists tend to go forthe most part.They are in asubsistence economy sodon't produce thingsthat tourists areinterested in buying.They are the leasttrained and adapted toenter the serviceindustry so are leastlikely to gain jobs fromthe tourist sector.
-Themost concerning matteris the harm provokedby sex tourism industryon the most vulnerablepeople, especiallyyoung rural women andchildren (pedophilia).Road infrastructureimprovementfacilitate investments.Impacts on the poorremain to beassessed, but theexpected results areto bring opportunitiesfor the poor to accesseducation and health Political appeals and campaigning: Appealing to the highest authorities appears to have an impact on returning control of some resources to the local people.
-This is often brought about through a campaign both through the media and other methods to raise public awareness and bring pressure on the authorities for change.
-To strategize tourism development plan to attract investment so that job opportunities are effectively enhanced.Pressure on environment and social side-effects.
-Political appeals and campaigning: Appealing to the highest authorities appears to have an impact on returning control of some resources to the local people.
-This is often brought about through a campaign both through the media and other methods to raise public awareness and bring pressure on the authorities for change.
-To strategize tourism development plan to attract investment so that job opportunities are effectively enhanced.
-Pressure on environment and social side-effects.
+Tourism industry development will create a number of job opportunities.
+However how many of those opportunities are provided to the poorest people is the real question, because the poorest don't live where tourists tend to go for the most part.
+They are in a subsistence economy so don't produce things that tourists are interested in buying.
+They are the least trained and adapted to enter the service industry so are least likely to gain jobs from the tourist sector.
+The most concerning matter is the harm provoked by sex tourism industry on the most vulnerable people, especially young rural women and children (pedophilia).
+Road infrastructure improvement facilitate investments.
+Impacts on the poor remain to be assessed, but the expected results are to bring opportunities for the poor to access education and health services markets for their produce and to get to places where they can find seasonal jobs, knowledge and information.
 Political appeals and campaigning: Appealing to the highest authorities appears to have an impact on returning control of some resources to the local people.
 This is often brought about through a campaign both through the media and other methods to raise public awareness and bring pressure on the authorities for change.
 To strategize tourism development plan to attract investment so that job opportunities are effectively enhanced.
 Pressure on environment and social side-effects.

 Concerns and Opportunities and Interventions Risks of Priorities Constraints intervention Abundant fishery resources insure food security.
 To enforce fishery res. management and development policy.
 Conflict of interests.
 Even though rice is not very productive as yields are among the lowest in the region, there is certainly room for improvement.
 But other things should be considered such as using higher value rice varieties which, while bringing low yields, bring 2-3 times the price to farmers.
 The Delta sub-area is suited to the "Somali" fragrant rice in many locations, and twice the price is the equivalent of twice the yield.
 It is true that subsistence farmers are reluctant to diversify cropping until they have secured their main grain crop and so there needs to be serious efforts towards improving the main wet season rainfed crop that most farmers rely upon.
-Diversification will inevitably increase now through with the rehabilitation of the road network and connection to To develop irrigation system and infrastructure and fertilization programme.
-Despite the fact that there is no evidence of correlation between the potential for irrigation system and poverty, the farmers certainly contribute to smaller scale and less discrete methods of soil and water management, improved agricultural techniques, diversification and markets development.
-No insurance for rice price due to competition of neighbor countries.
+Diversification will inevitably increase now through with the rehabilitation of the road network and connection to Thailand and Vietnam.
+A number of unqualified migrants. e No insurance for rice price due to competition of neighbor countries.
 Trained skills do not fit with labor market.
-Thailand and Vietnam.
-A number of unqualified young people through non-formal education programme. migrants.
-Weak provincial development policy and strategies.
-To promote private sector investment through transparency, incentives and access to cheap and sufficient credit.
+Weak provincial development policy and strategies. through transparency, incentives and access to cheap and sufficient credit.
 Difficulty in land law enforcement.
 Low salary/income.
 To protect women from sex industry through law enforcement.
 Long process